 The strength of the Group lies in the quality and commitment of its employees.
-In particular our ability to meet objectives and commitments to customers efficiently and effectively depends on their contribution.
+In particular its ability to meet objectives and commitments to customers in an efficient and effective manner depends on their contribution.
 The Group provides information on its objectives, progress and activities through regular briefings and team meetings.
 The Group is committed to equal opportunities for all its employees.

-Customer involvement
+Customer Involvement

 The Group actively encourages customer involvement in decision-making by promoting more formal engagement mechanisms.
-The Boards of the principal operating companies within Futures Housing Group Limited have established effective reporting arrangements between customers' representative bodies and the Boards including the Insight Committee.
+The Boards of the principal operating companies within Futures Housing Group have established effective reporting arrangements between customers' representative bodies and the Boards including insight committees.

-Delivery of the objectives is underpinned by a number of strategies and actions, which are detailed in the Value for Money (VFM) report in the Futures Housing Group Limited financial statements.
+Delivery of the objectives is underpinned by a number of strategies and actions, which are detailed in the Value for Money ('VFM') report in the Futures Housing Group financial statements.